nielsutrecht/twitter-markov/README.md

 # Twitter Markov Chain example

+This is the code that corresponds to [this blog post](http://www.niels.nu/blog/2016/twitter-markov.html).

 ## Running

 Twitter4j needs a number of API keys that can be created [here](https://dev.twitter.com/apps).
 You need to specify these